The Theory of Bodily Tides. The Models and the Physics: Conclusions

-The quality factor is wont, according to numerous studies, to obey the law $\,Q\,\sim\,\chi^{\alpha}\,$, where $\,\alpha\,$ lies within $\,0.2\,-\,0.4\,$.
-For this reason, the time lag $\,\Delta t\,$, employed in the Singer-Mignard theory as a fixed parameter, in reality is not a constant but a function (\ref{134}) of the frequency.
-Hence, through (\ref{39}), $\,\Delta t\,$ becomes a function of the current values of the orbital elements of the satellite, and so becomes $\delta$.
+According to numerous studies, the quality factor obeys the law $\,Q\,\sim\,\chi^{\alpha}\,$, where $\,\alpha\,$ lies within $\,0.2\,-\,0.4\,$.
+For this reason, the time lag $\,\Delta t\,$, employed in the Singer-Mignard theory as a fixed parameter, in reality is a function of the frequency.
+Through that, $\,\Delta t\,$ becomes a function of the current values of the orbital elements of the satellite, and so becomes $\delta_1$.
 This clause alters the integration of the planetary equations.

-In a subsequent publication we shall deal with the numerics, in application to the possible history of the Martian satellites (Efroimsky \& Lainey 2007b).
+A numerical simulation of the Mars-Phobos dynamics, in neglect of the primary's cooling and in neglect of the tides on the satellite, will be presented in Efroimsky \& Lainey (2007).
+Those computations show that Phobos will fall on Mars in 45 Myr from now.
+This estimate is 50 percent longer than the one following from the tidal models used in the past.
+The difference originates from our using the realistic frequency dependence of attenuation.
+This demonstrates that the currently accepted time scales of dynamical evolution should be reexamined using the actual frequency dependence of the lags.

 ~\\